AleeAlette1/NEOs_Project/README.md

 As indicated in the confusion matrix, after running 5,624 predictions on our data, there was a total of (7) false predictions on NEOs that were potentially hazardous but our model prediction was a non-hazardous object.
 This result is not satisfactory due to criticality of identifiying potential hazardous asteroids.

-For more information on steps of our Random Forest Machine Learning model, please refer to the link below: https://github.com/AleeAlette1/NEOs_Project/blob/main/Machine_Learning/ipynb/FJ_ML2_RandomForest.ipynb
+For more information on our Random Forest Machine Learning model, please refer to the link below: https://github.com/AleeAlette1/NEOs_Project/blob/main/Machine_Learning/ipynb/FJ_ML2_RandomForest.ipynb
 ### Performing Neural Networks to Generate More Accurate Predictions
 To improve the accuracy of our model, we sorted the features by their performance by calculating the feature importance using RandomForestSampling model.